On this page |

 Saving functions as subgraphs ¶

 Functions can be saved to disk as subgraphs using the APEX Script SOP.
 These subgraphs can then be used in APEX Script code as global functions.
-Any subgraphs that you have, including ones built by other users, could be used as functions in APEX Script.
+Any subgraphs you have, including ones built by other users, could be used as functions in APEX Script.

 To save a function as a subgraph: